-In itopia's Cloud Automation Stack (CAS), RD Collection Pools allow you to create unique sets of RD Session Host servers and configuration settings for different workloads and users.
+In itopia's Cloud Automation Stack (CAS), Collection Pools allow you to create unique sets of RD Session Host servers and configuration settings for different workloads and users.
 Each Collection Pool lets you define the following:

-- Session Timeouts and other client connection options
+Session timeouts and other client connection options

 Collection Pool Features and Settings

 When you create a new deployment in CAS, the CAS Deployment Wizard walks you through configuring your first Collection Pool.
 To configure additional Collection Pools, log in to the itopia CAS Admin Portal and navigate to Cloud Desktops → Collection Pools.

 To create a new Collection Pool, click Create.
 To view or change the settings of an existing pool, click on the Collection Pool name.